Written by Santiago MontaldoUpdated on June 3, 2026

 • Reduce manual updates between CRM systems

-• Enable smoother transitions between marketing and sales
+• Enable smoother handoffs between marketing and sales

 Key Features: